davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives-played-mermaid-april-16-2001.md

 ---
-title: Dirty Knives played the Mermaid with Fireballs of Freedom
+title: Dirty Knives played the Mermaid with Fireballs of Freedom.
 date: 2001-04-16T22:00:00.000Z
 tags:
   - post